chrisdail/talk-product-with-docker/slides.md

 - Public 'Docker Registry'
   - You are making your image 'public'
-- Depending on docker.com to keep this up
+- Depending on docker.com to keep docker hub up and working the same

 ![Docker Hub](images/docker-hub.png)